Introduction

 Focusing on behavioral variation within a genotype, we used isogenic animals expressing the fluorescent calcium reporter GCamp6m (Chen et al., 2013) in either of the two most peripheral neural subpopulations of the Drosophila olfactory circuit, ORNs or PNs (Figure 1E).
 We performed head-fixed 2-photon calcium imaging after measuring odor preference in an untethered assay (Honegger et al., 2019) (Figure 1B-D, Figure 1 – figure supplement 1A).
 Individual odor preferences are stable over timescales longer than this experiment (Figure 1 – figure supplement 1B-E).

-Variation in global and relative glomerular responses explains individual preferences
+Variation in relative glomerular responses explains individual odor preference.

 (A) Experiment outline.
 (B) Example slice from a z-stack of the antennal lobe expressing Orco>Brp-Short (green) with DC2 and DM2 visible (white dashed outline). nc82 counterstain (magenta).
 (C) Example glomerulus segmentation masks extracted from an individual z-stack.
-(D) Bootstrapped R2 of OCT-MCH preference prediction from each of the first 4 principal components of Brp-Short density measured in ORNs (training set, n=22 flies).
+(A) (D) Bootstrapped R2 of OCT-MCH preference prediction from each of the first 4 principal components of Brp-Short density measured in ORNs (training set, n = 22 flies).
 (E) PC 2 loadings of Brp-Short density.
-(F) Measured OCT-MCH preference versus preference predicted from PC 2 of ORN Brp-Short density in n=53 flies using a model trained on a training set of n=22 flies (see Figure 3 – figure supplement 1 for train/test flies analyzed separately).
-(G) Measured OCT-MCH preference versus preference predicted from ORN Brp-Short density in DM2 minus DC2 (n=53 flies).
+(F) Measured OCT-MCH preference versus preference predicted from PC 2 of ORN Brp-Short density in n = 53 flies using a model trained on a training set of n = 22 flies (see Figure 3 – figure supplement 1 for train/test flies analyzed separately).

 Calcium & Brp-Short – behavior model statistics

-Variation in a presynaptic scaffolding protein predicts odor-odor preference variation
+Variation in a presynaptic scaffolding protein predicts odor preference

-We next investigated how structural variation in the nervous system might underlie the variations in neural activity that correlate with idiosyncratic behavior.
+We next investigated how structural variation in the nervous system might relate to idiosyncratic behavior.
 Because PN, but not ORN, calcium responses predicted odor-vs-odor preference, we hypothesized that a circuit element between ORNs to PNs could confer onto PNs behaviorally-relevant physiological idiosyncrasies absent in ORNs.
 We therefore imaged presynaptic T-bar density in ORNs using transgenic mStrawberry-tagged Brp-Short, immunohistochemistry and confocal microscopy (Mosca and Luo, 2014) after measuring individual preference for OCT versus MCH (Figure 3A).
-Brp-Short density was quantified as fluorescence intensity / glomerulus volume for 4 of the 5 focus glomeruli (Figure 3B, Figure 3 – figure supplement 1A-F; DL5 was not readily segmentable across samples, but was dispensable in all behavior-predicting models).
-This measure was consistent across hemispheres (Figure 3 – figure supplement 1C), while also showing variation among individuals.
+Brp-Short density was quantified as total fluorescence intensity / glomerulus volume for 4 of the 5 focus glomeruli (Figure 3B, Figure 3 – figure supplement 1A-F; DL5 was not readily segmentable in our confocal samples).
+We chose this metric as we found it could be used to predict individual behavioral biases in a previous study (Skutt-Kakaria et al., 2019).
+This measure was consistent across hemispheres (Figure 3 – figure supplement 1C), while also showing variation among individuals, like calcium responses.

-The range of differences between DM2 and DC2 Brp-Short staining across individuals (−50% to 40%; normalized by the average of the two glomeruli) was less than that of PN calcium response differences (−60% to 100%; Figure 3 – figure supplement 2), suggesting that presynaptic density variation is not the full explanation of calcium response variability.
-Consistently, the best presynaptic density models are less predictive of behavior than the best calcium response models (R2=0.088 vs R2=0.22; signal = 0.51 and 0.75, respectively; Figure 2 – figure supplement 1C,D vs Figure 3 – figure supplement 1I,J).
-Nevertheless, differences in presynaptic inputs to DM2 and DC2 PNs may contribute to variation in DM2 and DC2 calcium dynamics, in turn giving rise to individual preferences for OCT versus MCH.
+The best presynaptic density models are less predictive of behavior than the best calcium response models (R2 = 0.088 vs R2 = 0.22; signal = 0.39 and 0.68, respectively; Figure 2 – figure supplement 1C,D vs Figure 3 – figure supplement 1I,J), suggesting that presynaptic density variation is not the full explanation of calcium response variability.
+Nevertheless, differences in presynaptic inputs to PNs may contribute to variation in the calcium dynamics of those neurons, in turn giving rise to individual preferences for OCT versus MCH.

 Developmental stochasticity in a simulated AL recapitulates empirical PN response variation